ZishanAdThandar/hacknotes/Machines/Pivoting.md

   - [Maintain Access and Cover Tracks](#maintain-access-and-cover-tracks)

 ---
-## Types of Pivoting
-- **Network Pivoting** - Routing traffic through a compromised system to access internal networks.
-- **Port Forwarding** - Exposing services from an internal machine to the attacker's machine.
-- **VPN Pivoting** - Creating a VPN connection to route all traffic through the compromised host.
-- **SOCKS Proxy Pivoting** - Using a SOCKS proxy to tunnel traffic through a compromised host.
-- **Metasploit Pivoting** - Utilizing Metasploit's autoroute and SOCKS modules.
-- **Plink (PuTTY Link) Pivoting** - Using Plink for SSH tunneling.
-- **SSHuttle Pivoting** - Transparently routing traffic through an SSH connection.
-- **RDP Pivoting** - Using Remote Desktop Protocol (RDP) to access internal machines.
-- **ICMP Tunneling** - Encapsulating data within ICMP packets.
-- **DNS Tunneling** - Exfiltrating or tunneling data over DNS queries.

----
 # Pre Pivot
 - ## Compromise an Initial Host
   - Gain access to an external system using exploits, phishing, or credentials.